Most new hires zone out when HR staffers explain complicated benefits packages. That’s not a good idea

 Job candidates would be surprised to learn that it costs as much as 150 per cent of a new hire’s base salary to replace him.
 The more you pay someone, the higher that percentage will be.
 It’s because higher salaries usually yield high-value work, which filters down to fatter bottom lines.

 Even though surveys play down the role of salary in a job offer, Maryanne Wegerbauer, author of Job Offer!
-A How-to Negotiation Guide, says it’s most always the primary focus among most candidates.
+A How-to Negotiation Guide, says it’s almost always the primary focus among most candidates.
 Quality of work is an important issue, yet many candidates have already checked out these variables before a job offer is made.

 Beware of short-term thinking trap